Among the most annoying platitudes we have is the saying “Always trust your gut”. This is mostly bad advice and I will explain why.

 - We don’t know ourselves that well.
 Why do you like your favorite food but not the same ones your friends do?
 Why are you attracted to certain people but not others?
 Why do you make the same mistakes again and again?
 Most people are not aware of their instincts, or even why they make most of the decisions they do.
 You can’t trust your instincts if you don’t know what your instincts are trying to tell you.
 Some people know themselves better than others and have better reasons for trusting their instincts.

 - Instincts are situation dependent.
 Depending on what happened to you yesterday, the way your instincts respond to what happens today will change.
 Instincts are not static.
-We are heavily biases by recent events and the way we perceive threats and rewards changes.
+We are heavily biased by recent events.
+The way we perceive threats and rewards changes.
 We are also prone to influence from people around us, and their behavior changes what our instincts tell us.
-We all have better and worse instincts for different types of situations.
+We all have better and worse instincts for different types of situations, which means different instincts can help or hurt you depending on many factors.

 - Some of our instincts are better trained than others.
 If you are a trained artist your eye has been coached through hours of practice to see things most people do not.
 Your instincts for composition, form, balance and style may be finely tuned, better than many of your other instincts.
 To trust your well trained instincts is one thing, to trust your untrained ones is another.
 The advice ‘trust your gut’ assumes all of your instincts are well trained, when the opposite is true.